karol1604/KParser/README.md

 I'm also not sure about the `Checker` implementation.
 I've never written one before and the sheer amount of design decisions to make overwhelm me.
 I'm probably gonna iterate and refactor it a LOT of times.

 ## Bugs
+- [ ] we are not properly assigning a type to a function variable
 - [FIXED] if the parser errors out, we directly return an error and we don't properly free the memory leading to memory leaks.
 Maybe we should use an arena allocator for this?
 - [FIXED] we somehow parse expressions like `1)`
 - [ ] we still can't parse expressions like `1 == -1` bc of a hack in the `Parser`.
 We either parse them and allow expressions like `1 +- 1` or just don't parse them at all.
 Gotta think about this one